openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 ## Proposal

-New configuration and a reconcile loop for the `control-plane-machine-set-operator` will be introduced that will monitor resource usage of the control plane nodes and automatically modify the `ControlPlaneMachineSet` if scaling the nodes is determined to be required.
+A new operator with its own configuration and a reconcile loop for the `ControlPlaneMachineSet` customer resource will be introduced that will monitor resource usage of the control plane nodes and automatically modify the `ControlPlaneMachineSet` if scaling the nodes is required.

 The new configuration will specify if scaling up and down is enabled and allow configuring when to trigger scaling.
 It will also allow configuring which